Nach Baliye 9 Team Had A Blast At The Success Party; Raveena Tandon Dances With Contestants (PICS)

 In Pic: Prince Narula & Yuvika Choudhary

-Nach Baliye 9 success bash, which was held on July 27, was graced by the contestants of this season - Anita Hassanandani-Rohit Reddy, Prince Narula-Yuvika Choudhary, Shraddha Arya-Alam Makkar, Vishal Aditya singh-Madhurima Tulli and others.
+Nach Baliye 9 success bash, which was held on July 27, was graced by the contestants of this season - Anita Hassanandani-Rohit Reddy, Prince Narula-Yuvika Choudhary, Shraddha Arya-Alam Makkar, Vishal Aditya Singh-Madhurima Tulli and others.

 In Pic: Karan V Grover With Babita & Vivek